 Who are the 1900 Park Fare Breakfast Characters

 The characters at the Supercalifragilistic Breakfast at 1900 Park Fare are so fun!
-They can change at any time but currently are The Mad Hatter, Alice in Wonderland, Mary Poppins, Tigger and Winnie the Pooh.
+They can change at any time but on both of our visits they were The Mad Hatter, Alice in Wonderland, Mary Poppins, Tigger and Winnie the Pooh.

 One of the best things about character breakfast is the characters come to you.
 Once you are seated at your table the characters make their rounds through the dining area and stop at each table to take pictures and talk with you.

 Breakfast at 1900 Park Fare is buffet style.
 You may go up to the buffet as many times as you would like and can try anything on the buffet.